 Health Insurance for Expats

-For the first 5 years after arriving in Germany, we were covered by Mawista’s Expatcare for €69 per month.
-It was the cheapest basic health insurance for expats we could find.
-Though it honestly felt more like travel insurance, what they refer to as ‘incoming insurance’.
+For the first 5 years after arriving in Germany, we were covered by Mawista’s Expatcare for 69€ per month.
+It was the cheapest basic health insurance for expats we could find, though it honestly felt more like travel insurance.
+In Germany, they call it ‘incoming insurance’.

 Mawista offers a variety of plans that cover a wide range of insurance benefits.
 But unlike TK, you’ll need to pay for your medical treatment upfront and then submit the invoice for reimbursement.